microchad/bw/src/routes/docs/download-the-entropy-grid-generator.md

 - **Signature File:** [borderwallets.txt.asc](https://github.com/microchad/borderwallets/releases/latest/download/borderwallets.txt.asc)

 # Verifying the Release

+**While the following steps may seem intimidating to people that are not used to working in the command line, they are extremely important for your security and not as daunting if you just take them one step at a time.**

 For all Bitcoin wallets, it’s a particularly important security step to verify the release.
 This is done to ensure the Entropy Grid Generator file you download has not been compromised.
 In order to do so, you’ll need to have gpg or gpg2 installed on your system (see here for [OSX](https://gpgtools.org/) or [Windows](https://www.gpg4win.org/), on Linux it’s preinstalled).
 Once you’ve installed gpg, you’ll need to use the command line.
 You can do this by opening `Terminal.app` in OSX, or `Start > Run > cmd` in Windows.